spuder/OpenSpool/README.md

 If using the blue PN532 reader (larger model), it detects tags best directly in the center of the antenna.

-Be sure you aren't using a [counterfit PN532](https://forum.dangerousthings.com/t/success-pn532-is-not-easy-to-work-with/1108/10)
+Be sure you aren't using a [counterfeit PN532](https://forum.dangerousthings.com/t/success-pn532-is-not-easy-to-work-with/1108/10)

 ### MQTT Disconnects

 The A1/P1 have a limit of 4 mqtt connections.
 If more than 4 connections are reached clients may be asked to disconnect.

 If a client attempts to write invalid data any mqtt topic, the printer will ask the client to disconnect.
-All esphome resources must use `state_topic:` with a null value to prevent esphome from broadcasting on any topic.
+All ESPhome resources must use `state_topic:` with a null value to prevent ESPhome from broadcasting on any topic.

 ### TLS Errors

-Reach out to the discord for help verifying that the Root Certificate is correct.
+Reach out to the discord for help to verify that the Root Certificate is correct.

 ### Advanced Troubleshooting